juliogomez/devops/README.md

 `git clone https://github.com/juliogomez/devops`

 Now you should be able to simply run `docker build` inside each *myhero* directory.
-Please note we are naming them **pi-**myhero-... to differentiate them from the Mac versions we created before.
+Please note we are naming them **pi-myhero-** ... to differentiate them from the Mac versions we created before.
 You may now push your images to DockerHub, so they are available to be used in our Production environment (please remember to replace *<your_DockerHub_username>* with your own DockerHub username).

 ```
 cd myhero_data